carlydekock/portfolio-server/README.md

 Number and name of feature: Feature 2 - Refactor CSS Estimate of time needed to complete: 45 min
-Start time:
+Start time: 4:45pm
-Finish time:
+Finish time: 5:30pm
-Actual time needed to complete:
+Actual time needed to complete: 45 minutes

 Number and name of feature: Feature 3 - Modify the contents Estimate of time needed to complete: 45 min